 - blood in the urine (called hematuria)

 - bleeding in the nose and nasal passages (known as epistaxis or a nosebleed)

 The cause of primary hypertension is unknown.
 Secondary hypertension accounts for a majority of hypertension in cats, and can be attributed to kidney disease, thyroid disease, diabetes mellitus (less common), pheochromocytoma (adrenal gland tumor and very uncommon), or central nervous system disease (very rare).

 How is hypertension treated?

-The treatment of cats with hypertension depends upon the underlying cause, if any.
-If the cat develops a serious complication related to hypertension like acute kidney failure or bleeding into the eye, there may be a need for hospitalization.
+Treating cats with hypertension depends on the underlying cause, if any.
+If the cat develops a serious complication related to hypertension, like acute kidney failure or bleeding into the eye, there may be a need for hospitalization.
 In general, once any underlying condition is appropriately managed, medication and nutrition are important to normalizing blood pressure.

 "Therapeutic nutrition is generally accepted